Leipzig Book Fair

+The Leipzig Book Fair generates most of its revenue from the general public.
+The evening program includes readings by authors in bookshops, cafes and the historic Leipzig City Hall.

 History

 The Leipzig Fair has its origins in the 15th century.
 The Leipzig Book Fair became the largest book fair in Germany in 1632 when it topped the fair in Frankfurt am Main in the number of books presented; Frankfurt featured 100 books, compared to Leipzig's 700 that year.
 The success and importance of the fair is linked to the emergence of a vibrant publishing industry in the city.
 By the 16th century, Leipzig was home to the first daily newspaper, Einkommende Zeitungen, as well as the Reclam Universal Library.
 Catalogs of the books included in the sale were produced from 1594 to 1860.
 Throughout the 1700s and 1800s, the fair was an important event for European book sellers, and was hosted twice yearly, occurring around Easter (Ostermesse) and St. Micheals (Michaelismesse).

 It remained on top until 1945 when Leipzig became part of socialist East Germany and Frankfurt, in West Germany surpassed it to regain the number one spot.
 During the East German era the fair remained an important meeting place for book lovers and sellers from both East and West Germany.
 It provided access to Western publications for East Germans, who were not legally allowed to purchase the material, but could read it at the Fair.
-After German Reunification, the fair moved from the Trade Fair House on the main market square to a new location removed from the city center.
-After the move, the fair experienced a renaissance and continues to grow today.
+After German Reunification, the fair moved from the Trade Fair House Messehaus am Markt in the inner city (Markt / Petersstrasse) to a new location removed from the city center.
+After the move, the fair experienced a renaissance and continues to grow until the break by the COVID-19 pandemic.